 - Also it is harder to disprove if you blame a whole group of people rather than just one.
 So blame another department, another organization, another political group, another ethnic group, or an entire country.
 Surely someone is to blame.

-And finally, if taking responsibility doesn’t turn out so well..just blame…well whoever you can.
+And finally, if taking responsibility doesn’t turn out so well..just accuse…well whoever you can.

-Top Ten Things People Do And Blame Someone/Something Else For:
+Top Ten Things People Do And Point At Others For:

 - Showing up late for work